 Get Your Radar Up:

 Pay attention to your gut—if you get that sick-to-your-stomach-something-isn’t-right-here feeling, you should listen to it.
 Even better, ask around.
-What’s his history?
-Who else has she dated?
-If the nice-guy (or girl!) behavior seems a little contrived and phony, it might really be too good to be true.
-And if there is that dangerous but exciting edge to him or her, just remember you might find yourself cut by that razor.
+What’s their history?
+Who else have they dated?
+If the "nice" behavior seems a little contrived and phony, it might really be too good to be true.
+And if there is that dangerous but exciting edge to them, just remember you might find yourself cut by that razor.
 Here are some things to keep in mind when you’re evaluating a partner’s potential for abusive behavior.

 For Everyone!
 Take a Time-Out to Think If Your Partner:

 1. Swears at you.
-Both women and men can sometimes let those four-letter words fly.
+Any person can sometimes let those four-letter words fly.
 If your partner lets a few choice words slip out when a car cuts him or her off in traffic, a friend gets in his or her face or he/she realizes a screw-up, it might be typical behavior.
 But if your partner has consistent anger-management issues, be aware that, at some point, you’re likely to be at the receiving end of those choice words.
 This is the best time to reevaluate the relationship.

 2. Deliberately hurts your feelings.
 A well-intentioned person may accidentally do or say something that hurts your feelings and makes you cry.
-A well-intentioned partner will recognize his slip-up, apologize and try to avoid that particular sore spot in the future.
+A well-intentioned partner will recognize their slip-up, apologize and try to avoid that particular sore spot in the future.
 A person with cruel intentions will deliberately use your sore spots against you to win a fight.
 If you find someone using your past, your family or your fears to control you, it’s time to have a long hard think.
 Over time, those sore spots will turn into painful scars.